tomer1812/mistr/README.md

 **"Heterogeneous Treatment Effect in Time-to-Event Outcomes: Harnessing Censored Data with Recursively Imputed Trees"**
 Tomer Meir, Uri Shalit, and Malka Gorfine, 42nd International Conference of Machine Learning (ICML) 2025.

+Set up the environment and execute run_examples.sh for quick end-to-end usage examples.
+See detailed instructions below.

 ## Repository Structure

 The repository is organized as follows:

 - `src/`: Contains implementations of the MISTR and MISTR-IV procedures
-- `simulations/`: Contains the code to replicate the simulation studies from the paper
+- `simulations/`: Contains the code of the simulation studies from the paper
 - `use_cases/`: Contains the code for the use case analyses presented in the paper

 ## Environment Setup